 A master of figurative and abstract, Dideba paints in exquisite Renaissance imprimatura technique that lights up the canvas from within.

 Inspired by the Old Masters and Georgia's rich history, Dideba explores beauty through vivid characters whose unconventional forms and faces convey their essence.
 His abstracted paintings lure deep inside their magical worlds through an ingenious interplay of light and colour.

-This is Dideba’s first solo show in London and an exciting opportunity to be elevated by extraordinary art.
+Opening Russian Art Week, Dideba’s first solo show in London is an exciting opportunity to be elevated by extraordinary art.

 3 - 8 JUNE

-Our fourth solo show of Chen Li’s works coincides with the first week his woodblock print Human Buddha is on display at The British Museum
+Our fourth solo show by Chen Li celebrates the acquisition and display of Chen Li’s woodblock print Human Buddha at The British Museum